Comparison

 Why does real-time multi-channel execution matter more than keyword alerts alone?

-Keyword pings are useful, but they stop at notification.
-A real-time, cross-channel flow keeps momentum from discovery to assignment so teams act while intent is fresh.
-That means fewer stale alerts, tighter response windows, and a weekly list you can execute immediately.
+Keyword pings are useful but stop at notification.
+A real-time, cross-channel execution flow carries work from discovery to assignment while intent is fresh, which cuts stale alerts and produces a weekly list teams can execute immediately.

 What should I know about F5Bot semantic alerts and tokens?